radius-project/blog/radblog/content/posts/2024/bicep-merge/index.md

 1. Install rad CLI now installs the official Bicep compiler along with the Radius Binary.
 2. In addition to the radius installation and environment creation, `rad init` creates the `bicepconfig.json` file.
 This file is used by Bicep to pull type definitions of Radius and AWS resources from a Radius managed OCI registry.
 3. Edit the app.bicep file to add Radius and AWS resources.
-4. Run `rad up` to deploy the application.
+4. Run `rad deploy` to deploy the application.

 Below section details on how to get started based on your journey with Radius.